RaikouTech/PCG_SpawnList/README.md

 Step 3.
 Make sure to set the PokemonCommunityGame bot as a VIP

 Step 4.
-Have https://www.instafluff.tv/ChatBlocks/ running while you stream inorder for everything to work.
+Have https://www.instafluff.tv/ChatBlocks/ running while you stream in order for everything to work.